apache/superset/docs/usertutorial.rst

 Moving Average
   Select a rolling window [#f1]_, and then apply a calculation on it (mean, sum or standard deviation).
-The forth option, cumsum, calculates the cumulative sum of the series [#f2]_.
+The fourth option, cumsum, calculates the cumulative sum of the series [#f2]_.

 Time Comparison